 A derivative beneficiary is not grandfathered if the relationship that gave rise to derivative status was created after April 30, 2001.
 For example, a spouse who married a 245(i) eligible beneficiary after April 30, 2001 is not grandfathered.

 Is there any benefit to being a derivative beneficiary of 245(i) who is not "grandfathered?"
-Yes, derivatives who aren't grandfathered may still use 245(i) to adjust status, but only through the principal beneficiary.
-If the derivative beneficiary who is not grandfathered applies to adjust status with the wife, or stepfather (for example) who was the relation that created the applicant's derivative status, the derivative beneficiary may adjust status using 245(i).
+Yes, derivatives who aren't grandfathered may still use 245(i) to adjust status, but only as the dependent of the principal beneficiary.
+If the derivative beneficiary who is not grandfathered applies to adjust status as the dependent of the wife, or stepfather (for example) who was the relation that created the applicant's derivative status, the derivative beneficiary may adjust status using 245(i).

 For a beneficiary or derivative beneficiary to be eligible for 245(i) benefits, the petition or application must have been "filed" on or before April 30, 2001.
 Generally the regulations provide that a petition or application is "filed" when USCIS or Department of Labor receives the application or petition, signed where required and with the proper filing fee.
 USCIS made a different regulation for 245(i) cases because of the large volume and difficulties that courier services and the US Postal Service may have had timely delivering so many packages.
 USCIS decided that petitions and applications were properly filed for the purpose of 245(i) if they were (1) received by INS on or before April 30, 2001, or (2) if submitted by mail, the mailing was postmarked on or before April 30, 2001.
 8 CFR 245.10(a)(2).